About the Catalina Foothills

 Today, with a population of about 50,000, the Catalina Foothills continues to attract those who are drawn to it’s natural beauty, great climate and easy southwestern lifestyle.
 The Foothills is an established, peaceful area, an area of character and charm, where the lush beauty of the Sonoran desert and the majesty of the Catalina Mountains frame your daily existence.
 And together with the native Southwestern people and culture, and the influence of the University of Arizona, Foothills residents, who come from all over the U.S. and many other countries, contribute to make this small city in the desert a very lively and cosmopolitan place.

 Foothills homes, more than in any other area of Tucson, come in a great variety of styles, sizes, settings and price.
 Whether your taste runs to charming adobe haciendas from the 40’s and 50’s, the very latest in sleek modern design, or you’re looking for something unique and indescribable, you can probably find it in the Foothills.
 See Josias Joesler Tucsons most recognized architect for a peek at the early development of the Foothills and Wikipedia for a more current view.
 And here’s a feature article on the Catalina Foothills from The New York Times Havens| Tucson Foothills

 And just as important are the things you won’t find in the Foothills:

 NO high rises, NO mega malls, NO billboards, NO industry, NO freeways and NO traffic to speak of.

 Prior to moving to Tucson in 2000, I’d grown up in New York and lived in Los Angeles and Chicago.
 And during the last few years in Chicago I found myself imagining life in a place that was smaller, less congested and more beautiful.
-Through an odd fluke, a short while later I visited Tucson and immediately realized that this is the place I’d been imagining.
+Through an odd fluke a short while later I visited Tucson for the first time and immediately realized that this is the place I’d been imagining.
 We moved here soon after.